adinabo/Denta-Heroes/README.md

 Feedback was collected from friends and family who were asked to navigated through the website, and identify any possible bugs or simply express their honest opinion.

+### Manual Testing
+- Navigation Bar

+Verified that all navigation links redirect to the correct sections of the website.

+Ensured the navigation bar remains responsive and functional on all screen sizes.

+- Interactive Features

+Confirmed that all buttons, forms, and clickable elements perform their intended actions.

+Validated correct error messages for invalid form submissions (e.g., empty required fields).

+- Content Display

+Ensured that all text, images, and icons render correctly across devices and browsers.

+- Tested the application on the following browsers:

+Google Chrome, Mozilla Firefox, Microsoft Edge, Safari, Opera

+- Tested the website on multiple screen sizes, including:

+Mobile (iPhone, Android phones, etc.), Tablet (iPad, Android tablets, etc.), Desktop (various resolutions).

+Verified that the layout adjusts seamlessly across all screen sizes, with no overlapping or misaligned elements.

+Confirmed consistent performance and appearance across all browsers.

   * WS3 CSS Testing Validator Results